Delta wants to use tech to improve flying experience

-LAS VEGAS, Jan 7 (Reuters) - Delta Air Lines Chief Executive Ed Bastian said on Tuesday the company plans to use technology to shift employees away from rote tasks and improve the flying experience for passengers.
+LAS VEGAS (Reuters) - Delta Air Lines Chief Executive Ed Bastian said on Tuesday the company plans to use technology to shift employees away from rote tasks and improve the flying experience for passengers.

 Delta took center stage at Tuesday’s opening event at the annual four-day CES technology conference - a spot typically held by an automaker or traditional technology companies.

-Bastian offered a litany of technology improvements aimed at making the sometimes unpleasant experience of flying.
+Bastian offered a litany of technology improvements aimed at improving the sometimes unpleasant experience of flying.

 “Our people should not spending their time taking tickets and scanning boarding passes.
 They’re way too talented for that,” Bastian said at the CES technology forum in Las Vegas.
 He said the airline’s goal is to get “Delta people from out behind the counter so they can assist you, solve your problems in real time.”